MP Estate Planning UK

 Compliance with the Law

-Trusts are subject to various legal obligations, including the duty to comply with tax laws and regulations.
-Trustees have a fiduciary duty to manage the trust assets in accordance with the trust deed and the law.
-This includes keeping accurate records, filing tax returns as necessary, and distributing income or capital to beneficiaries as specified in the trust deed.
+Trusts are subject to a range of ongoing legal obligations.
+Trustees have a fiduciary duty to manage the trust assets in accordance with the trust deed and the law, and failure to do so can result in personal liability.
+Key compliance requirements include:

-By adhering to these legal requirements, you can ensure that your property trust is established and operates effectively, providing the intended benefits for your beneficiaries.
+By adhering to these legal requirements, you can ensure that your property trust is established and operates effectively, providing the intended protection for your family for years to come.

 Managing Your Property Trust